openwfm/wrf-sfire-docs/docs/updates.md

 **To protect the computer hardware, should Alderaan CPUs get too hot, the jobs running on them are suspended automatically.
 This should happen only rarely now.
-The jobs resume after the temperature drops, which should not take more than few minutes.**
+The jobs resume after the temperature drops, which should not take more than few minutes.
+However, to protect the datacenter, jobs will not resume if the datacenter temperature is too high. **
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

 ### 2023/04/04